Who should say ‘I love you’ first?

+Men or women?
 Men are often the first to say ‘I love you’ in a relationship.
-Almost 65 per cent of people think it’s women who first say the words, a US study found.
+Yet, in a heterosexual relationship, it is widely assumed that it’s women who first say the words first.

 What a man or woman thinks when they hear ‘I love you’ depends on when the words are said.